thevahidal/super-trader/README.md

 7. Let's buy some more Apple shares!
 Maybe 2 more times!
 (Step "3") x 2

 8. Then lets see all our assets once more.
 You see that we have 3 apple assets!
 But we would like to see all our apple assets together!
-(Aggregated / Grouped)
+(Aggregated / Grouped) (Step "6")

 9. Let's see the aggregated assets!